CRM

 Rolling the Call

-Customers contact call centers through a multitude of channels.
-In turn, call centers have a multitude of channels to respond with.
+Customers contact call centers through multiple channels.
+In turn, call centers have numerous channels to respond to.
 It is vital that all channels are maximized and all messages are in sync.

-Given the plummeting economic environment, fine-tuning your CRM is not enough; your company must be proactive in outreach efforts as well.
+Given the deteriorating economic environment, fine-tuning your CRM is not enough; your company must also be proactive in outreach.

 Bottom line, every effort must be expended in this unprecedented fight to the finish.
 No detail, no matter how small, can be overlooked.
 No complaint, no matter how petty, can be ignored.